rrlira96/EstacionaAqui/README.md

 ## To run the app

-First you need to build the docker image:
+First you need to build the docker image, go to the root folder of the project and run:

 `docker build -t estaciona-aqui:latest .`